cpezzato/active_inference/README.md

 The control is going to be in the joint space using torque commands and position/velocity sensors.

 "AICpanda.cpp" makes the robot move to a desired goal.
-"AICpandapickplace" makes the robot perform a cycle which will be complited with the pick and place of objects later on.
+"AICpandapickplace" makes the robot perform a cycle which will be completed with the pick and place of objects later on.